DreamBird-Jane/CNN_Oral_Cancer_Cells_Classification/README.md

 shapes that are visually challenging to recognize, thus supporting future applications with this automatic approach to image analysis.

 # Data
-Due the the large volume of the datasets, it's store in Kaggle repository "[oral cancer cells with chemoresistance in vitro](https://www.kaggle.com/datasets/janehsieh/oral-cancer-cells-with-chemoresistance-in-vitro)."
+Due the the large volume of the datasets, it's stored in Kaggle repository "[oral cancer cells with chemoresistance in vitro](https://www.kaggle.com/datasets/janehsieh/oral-cancer-cells-with-chemoresistance-in-vitro)."

 ## HOME dataset
 There are 3 types of oral cells: